-- REINFORCED EYES & PROTECTIVE SLEEVES: Our large double-web-loop ends are well padded and reinforced; This allows our strap to withstand the high tension and wear that typically occurs.
-BUILT FOR THE...
+- REINFORCED EYES & PROTECTIVE SLEEVES fot TOW STRAP: Our large double-web-loop ends are well padded and reinforced; This allows our strap to withstand the high tension and wear that typically occurs....

-- FOUR-IN-ONE: Use it as a Tow Strap, Recovery Strap, Tree Saver Strap or Winch Extension Strap, making it an extremely versatile product; HEAVY DUTY TOOL BAG - Carry Bag Strong Enough to Hold 15+ lbs...
+- FOUR-IN-ONE: Use it for Recovery or Winch Extension, making it an extremely versatile product; The clevis shackle special safety ring prevents accidentally losing your shackles.
+HEAVY DUTY TOOL BAG -...

 A word of caution about this product: it is actually a tow strap and NOT a recovery strap.